The Jetsons: Voice cast

 In later productions, Jeff Bergman has voiced George, Elroy, and Mr. Spacely.
 Bergman completed voice work as George and Spacely for Jetsons: The Movie (1990) after George O'Hanlon and Mel Blanc died during production.
 Controversially, Janet Waldo was replaced—after recording all of her dialogue—by then-popular singer Tiffany for Jetsons: The Movie.
-Lori Frazier has provided the voice of Jane Jetson in television commercials for Radio Shack.
+Lauri Fraser has provided the voice of Jane Jetson in television commercials for Radio Shack.